econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 Because the SCF data is increasingly sparse at older ages, the raw empirical moments show a "zig-zag" pattern above age 75 due to the small sample size.
 We smooth this out by holding the wealth-to-income ratio at 10.0 in the top three age brackets, the approximate mean among them.

-In our structural model, we hard-code retirement to occur at age 65, whereas in the data we observe retirement at different ages, but predominantly between ages 60 and 70.
+In our structural model, we assume retirement occurs at exactly age 65, whereas in the data we observe retirement at different ages, but predominantly between ages 60 and 70.
 Therefore, we avoid the data for ages 60 to 69 to prevent any bias in the estimation process, but keep the data for ages 70 and above to capture the behavior of retirees.
 Similarly, we calculate the median portfolio share of risky assets after retirement for ages 70 and above given by @Aboagye2024.

-Considering the selection of moments we have chosen, it is clear that there is an imbalance between the wealth-to-income moments and the portfolio share moments.
+Considering the selection of moments we have chosen, it is clear that there is an imbalance:
 There are more wealth to income moments than portfolio share moments (12 vs 5), and the portfolio share moments lie between 0 and 1, whereas the wealth to income ratios can be much larger.
 To account for this, we set the weights to normalize the wealth to income ratios by the highest ratio in the data, making them all lie between 0 and 1, and adjust the weights for the portfolio share moments by a factor of 12/5, so that the two sets of moments are about equally weighted in the estimation process.
 This ensures that our estimation process puts even weight on the two sets of moments, despite the difference in scale and number of moments.